 Letna Park, which lies on the west bank of the Vltava river in Prague’s seventh district is one of the city’s numerous green oases.
 It has numerous paths for running or strolling, making it a hit with tourists and locals, who come here at all hours of the day.
 The best reason to come here is for the breathtaking view of Prague and the tranquil Vltava River with its many bridges.
 The picturesque vantage point is located near the Prague Metronome monument.
 This was my favorite of the many scenic viewpoints of Prague.

 3. National Technical Museum

 We went to the National Technical Museum on a whim, assuming it might not be very interesting.
 Boy, were we mistaken!
-This is the ultimate how-things-work museum with a collection of over 50,000 different artefacts.
-You don’t have to be a techno geek to appreciate this museum as it is quite interactive.
+This is the ultimate how-things-work museum with a collection of over 50,000 different artifacts.
+You don’t have to be a techno-geek to appreciate this museum as it is quite interactive.
 It is especially a great way to spend time if you’re in Prague with kids.